Survival analysis for AdVerse events with VarYing follow-up times (SAVVY) -- comparison of adverse event risks in randomized controlled trials: Introduction

-Briefly, in the companion paper we found that the one minus Kaplan-Meier estimator with simple censoring of CEs overestimates the cumulative AE probability.
-This is well-known and has been shown either empirically, see Schuster et al.\cite{schuster_20} for a recent example in one single study, or analytically\cite{stegherr_20}.
-This paper builds on these and the one-sample results analyzed in the companion paper Stegherr et al.\cite{onesample} as follows: First, we consider the same six estimators of AE probabilities as in Stegherr et al.\cite{onesample} Second, we then extend the results on the bias of estimation of {\it absolute} AE probabilities in one sample when compared to the gold-standard Aalen-Johansen estimator to an assessment of how these same estimators perform when estimating RRs between two randomized treatment arms.
-With this, we answer a question raised in Unkel et al.\cite{unkel_19}, namely which direction the bias goes for an estimator of a RR when based on biased one-sample estimators.
-Third, since in applications very often the RR for AEs is not (only) quantified via estimates of AE probabilities but also using an estimate of the HR of AE hazards, we extend the analysis to two hazard-based estimators of RR.
+Stegherr et al. confirmed that the one minus Kaplan-Meier estimator with simple censoring of CEs overestimates the cumulative AE probability.
+This is well-known and has been shown either empirically in one single study \cite{schuster_20} or analytically \cite{stegherr_20}.
+Here we extend these considerations to comparing AE risk between treatment arms, the challenge being that, say, the fact of overestimation in both arms of the same trial allows for both under- and overestimation of RRs when comparing arms.
+We consider the same six estimators of AE probabilities as in Stegherr et al. \cite{onesample} and extend the results to an assessment of how these same estimators perform when estimating {\it relative} risks between two randomized treatment arms.
+With this, we answer a question raised in Unkel et al. \cite{unkel_19}, namely which direction the bias goes for an estimator of a RR when based on biased one-sample estimators.
+Since in applications very often the RR for AEs is not (only) quantified via estimates of AE probabilities but also using an estimate of the hazard ratio (HR) of AE hazards, we extend the analysis to two hazard-based estimators of RR.
 Here, on the one hand, we investigate to which extent incidence densities may be used to approximate HR estimates from a semi-parametric Cox model.
-On the other hand, we investigate the relevance of CEs and their CE-specific hazards by investigating conclusions either based on a Cox model for time to AEs or based on a RR for a probability using the Aalen-Johansen estimator.
-Properties and estimands of various estimators to quantify RRs between two randomized arms, and when to prefer which, are discussed elsewhere\cite{unkel_19, stegherr_19}.
-And finally, our analysis is based on 186 types of AEs from seventeen RCTs from several disease indications.
+On the other hand, we investigate the relevance of CEs and their CE-specific hazards by investigating conclusions either based on a Cox model for time to AEs or based on a ratio of probabilities using the Aalen-Johansen estimator.
+Properties and estimands of various estimators to quantify RRs between two randomized arms, and when to prefer which, are discussed elsewhere \cite{unkel_19, stegherr_19}.

-Individual trial data analyses were run within the sponsor organisation using SAS and R software provided by the academic project group members.
-Only aggregated data necessary for meta-analyses were shared and meta-analyses were run centrally at the academic institutions.